-Method of assessment: There are three parts to the GCSE.
-Paper 1 and 2 are worth 40% each.
-These are written examinations.
-The final part is worth 20% and is a programming-controlled assessment over 20 hours.
+Method of assessment: There are two parts to the GCSE, Paper 1 - Computational thinking and programming skills and Paper 2 - Computing concepts.
+They are worth 50% each.
+These are written examinations, paper 1 being two hours in length and paper 2 being 1 hour 45 minutes.

-Careers/skills linked to the subject: Problem solving is present in every career and this qualification teaches you problem solving skills.
+Careers/ skills linked to the subject: Problem solving is present in every career and this qualification teaches you problem solving skills.
 Programming is also a much sought-after skill with programmers needed in most, if not all, industries.